Acute HME syndrome

 Acute hepatomyoencephalopathy (HME) syndrome is the name given to a multi-system disease affecting the liver, muscle and brain which is now known to be caused by phytotoxins.
 After extensive investigation the culprit has been found to be the beans of a common herb in India, Cassia occidentalis.
 In many districts of western Uttar Pradesh, Uttarakhand, Odisha and Haryana, India, outbreaks of an acute "encephalopathy" syndrome, dubbed as a "mysterious disease", have been an annual feature for many years.
 At least 500-700 young previously healthy children had been losing their lives every year in this region.
 The disease affected rural young children during the winter months of September to December, with fatality rates around 75-80%.
 It was first assumed it to be a kind of viral encephalitis.
 Many national investigating agencies failed to diagnose the entity for many years.

 Mechanism

 The acute severe C. occidentalis poisoning in children affects multiple systems.
 Functional and biochemical evidences to show toxic effect on the brain, liver and striated muscles.
 Pathologically there is acute onset massive zonal necrosis of liver and histopathology evidence of acute muscle fibre degeneration.
 The degenerative changes in the brain are mild, but brain oedema is severe and is believed to be the immediate cause of death.

+A team of researchers from IITR, Lucknow, conducted detailed animal and toxicological studies to conclusively demonstrate that the toxin involved in these outbreaks was present in the pods (seeds) of the Cassia occidentalis weed [8-12].
+GC-MS analysis of various fractions of methanol extracts from Cassia occidentalis seeds revealed the presence of five anthraquinones (AQs): physcion, emodin, rhein, aloe-emodin, and chrysophanol.

+Interestingly, these AQs were detected in serum and urine samples from the affected cases and Cassia occidentalis-exposed rats.
+Cytotoxicity testing of these AQs in rat primary hepatocytes and HepG2 cells showed that rhein is the most toxic compound, followed by emodin, aloe-emodin, physcion, and chrysophanol.
+It was also demonstrated that 100 nM cyclosporine A was the most effective among various protective agents at preventing apoptosis in hepatocytes [13].